SmartSpin2K/SS2K-Documentation/getting-started/peloton.md

 ---

 ## Choosing Your Operating Mode
-Peloton Bike users have three options for using SmartSpin2k, each offers unique features and setup requirements:
+Peloton Bike users have three options for using SmartSpin2k, each offering unique features and setup requirements:
 - **Tablet Mode**: Ideal for those who use Peloton's digital services directly on the bike's tablet.
 - **Headless Mode**: Suitable for users who prefer using third-party apps and do not use Peloton's digital services.
-- **Bluetooth Mode**:  Users with power meter pedals will want to use this option.
+- **Bluetooth Mode**:  For users with power meter pedals.

 Select the mode that aligns with your usage preferences, and follow the setup instructions below for your chosen mode.